Before you think that perhaps you should use me for you next photo-shoot, let me start by asking you some questions.

 If you had to appear in court on a serious charge would you ask a friend who was an avid reader of 'Rumpole Of The Bailey' to defend you?

-Would you be happy, perhaps, to use an 'amateur' accountant to check your business accounts, a spanner-owning mate to repair your new BMW, or ask your friend's child who happens to be really good with crayons to design an advert for your company?
+Would you be happy, perhaps, to use a friend who's pretty good at maths to check your business accounts, a spanner-owning mate to repair your new BMW, or ask your friend's child who happens to be really good with crayons to design an advert for your company?

-I am often asked by publishers if they can use one of my photographs in a book, frequently by an established author.
+I am often asked by publishers if they can , frequently by an established author.
 When I quote a price they get annoyed that I am not offering it for free.
 “We can showcase you work”, they say, as if they are avuncular relatives offering to help me out.
 My answer is always, “You have a fund to pay the author, the editor, the picture researcher, the publisher, the printer, the binder, the distributor and the advertising agency and yet you expect the photographs to be free?
 Isn't that just bad planning?”

 In this digital age, with every Tom, Dick and Harry carrying a digital compact camera or a smartphone, my profession has become a bit of a joke because everyone can take a picture.
 Yes, any fool can take pictures, just like everybody can drive a car and just like everyone can use a computer to browse the internet.
 Yet really there has never been an era in which there have been 'professional' cameras, only cameras with a higher than average price tag that have attracted the attention of the professional for a different reason - their strength, their ease of use and their reliability - not their ability to turn in better pictures!
 That is still solely the preserve of a skilled eye.
 The camera has always been merely the tool to convert vision to paper in the view of the professional, yet the myths built up around the Leica or the Nikon F or the Hasselbad have turned the heads of amateurs who think that by using the equipment choice of a professional they will be able to emulate their artistic skills as well.
 By extension that means that simply by driving a Mercedes I can be as skilful and fast as Lewis Hamilton, surely?